Baby P’s Mum Breaks Silence: ‘I Let Him Be Tortured for a Prince Charming’

-Tracey Connelly has broken her silence, admitting she let her violent boyfriend torture her 17-month-old son because she wanted a “Prince Charming.”
-In her first public comments since being jailed for Baby P’s death in 2009, Connelly confessed, “I was a bad mother” who “failed to protect” toddler Peter.
+Tracey Connelly has shockingly admitted she allowed her violent boyfriend to torture her 17-month-old son because she wanted a “Prince Charming.”
+In her first comments since being jailed for Baby P’s death in 2009, Connelly confessed, “I was a bad mother” who “failed to protect” little Peter.

-Peter suffered more than 50 injuries, including fractured ribs and a broken back, before dying in August 2007.
-Despite 60 visits from social workers, police, and health pros over eight months, no one stopped the abuse that shocked the nation.
+Toddler Peter suffered over 50 injuries, including fractured ribs and a broken back, before dying in August 2007.
+Despite 60 visits from social workers, police, and health officials in eight months, nobody stopped the shocking abuse that devastated the nation.

-Connelly admitted to the parole board that she “deep down” knew her partner Steven Barker was hurting Peter.
-Yet, desperate to keep her relationship, she “ignored my gut” and allowed Barker to move into their Tottenham home.
+Connelly told the parole board she “deep down” knew her partner Steven Barker was harming Peter.
+But desperate to keep her relationship, she “ignored my gut” and let Barker move into their Tottenham home.

 “I’m ashamed to admit I was in my own head, my own bubble, where I wanted my Prince Charming and unfortunately paid for that.” – Tracey Connelly

-She confessed there were “101 things I could have done” to protect Peter but chose not to, and that her selfishness “allowed my son to die.”
+She admitted there were “101 things I could have done” to protect Peter but chose not to, saying her selfishness “allowed my son to die.”

-Connelly, now 44, admitted she remains a “risk to any children in my care” and doubted she would ever be allowed to look after kids again.
+Now 44, Connelly admitted she remains a “risk to any children in my care” and doubts she’ll ever be trusted with kids again.
 “Am I a risk to children running down the street?
 Not at all,” she claimed.

-One thing’s clear: Connelly’s haunting confession—that she sacrificed Baby P for her “Prince Charming”—is a grim reminder of a monstrous failure that cost an innocent child his life.
+One thing’s clear: Connelly’s haunting confession—that she sacrificed Baby P for her “Prince Charming”—remains a chilling reminder of a catastrophic failure that cost an innocent child his life.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.